Manual Testing

 Smoke testing is a subset of sanity testing, focusing on a narrow set of core functionalit...read more

-Q12.
-What is the purpose of testing and how it helps?
+Q. What is the purpose of testing and how does it help?

 Testing is the process of evaluating a system or its component(s) with the intent to find whether it satisfies the specified requirements or not.